jkannis/MechaCar_Statistical_Analysis/README.md

 ![Lot 3 Suspension T-Test](https://github.com/jkannis/MechaCar_Statistical_Analysis/blob/main/Resources/Lot3_SuspensionTTest.png)

 When testing just for Lot 3, we find  that this lot is quite close, but just under the population mean.

+## Study Design: MechaCar vs Competition
+To determine how the MechaCar performs against the competition we would first need to determine who the target consumer is for the MechaCar.
+This detail would help identify which metrics would be important to compare against the competition, as well as specifically which models actually are the competition.

+For example, if the target consumer were a family, then the safety rating might be the most important metric.
+Crash testing, airbag details, and other safety feature data would be needed if this were the focus.
+Alternatively, if a business cummuter were the target consumer, they may still be interested in the safety features, but their top priority might be fuel efficiency.
+This test would require data regarding engine size and MPG.
+Both of these cases could be evaluated using multiple linear regression.